 When it comes to business books, there’s no shortage of options available to entrepreneurs, wantrepreneurs, and small business owners hoping for success.
-But none of them have struck a chord with me quite like Stephen Gerber’s The E-Myth.
+But none of them have struck a chord with me quite like Michael Gerber’s The E-Myth.
 Or more specifically, his 2001 update The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.
 In fact, it was voted the top business book by Inc. 500 CEOs.

 The idea behind the E-Myth is that most business owners are not entrepreneurs—not even managers.
 Instead, they are individuals who are skilled in their technical work and because of that, they decided to start a business.
 You’d be forgiven if the distinction escapes you; it escapes many business owners, but it’s the cause of most of their problems.
 That’s where Gerber’s book really shines.
 It helps business owners realise why their business isn’t working, why they’re struggling, why they’ve stopped enjoying their work.

 Gerber takes an unusual approach to nonfiction as he talks to the reader not directly, but through the narrative of Sarah and her pie business.
 The book is essentially a series of empowering conversations between Gerber and Sarah where he helps her discover the problems with her business and realise how to overcome them.
 He talks Sarah through the stages of her business, from infancy through adolescence and maturity.
 It’s an unorthodox writing method, but it works.